Inside: Want to make your own healthy crockpot applesauce? Here’s an easy recipe for making slow cooker applesauce using no added sugar.

 - Peel, core, and slice apples and load into slow cooker.

 - Add lemon juice, cinnamon, vanilla, and water.

-- Cook on High for 4-6 hours.
+- Cook on LOW for 3-4 hours.

 - Smash with potato masher until desired consistency.